luxfi/wwallet/README.md

 # Lux Wallet

-This is the frontend Vue.js application for the Lux Wallet.
+This is the web based Lux Wallet for [Lux Network](https://lux.network).

 ## Prerequisites